Why the Capitals have struggled in overtime this season

 “We are trying to do things the right way out there,” Capitals Coach Peter Laviolette said.
-“We talk about it, we go through it … [Zegras] took a step and it went through the back of the net.”
+“We talk about it.
+We go through it. . . .
+[Zegras] took a step, and it went through the back of the net.”

-John Carlson said Tuesday that Washington hasn’t been creating enough offensive chances on three-on-three.
+John Carlson said Tuesday that Washington hasn’t been creating enough offensive chances in the three-on-three format.
 And even when they do get chances, the Capitals (9-2-5) haven’t “been as deadly” as they expect to be.

 The Capitals have nine shots on goal across the five extra periods.
-Their opponents also have had nine shots on goal through five overtime periods — and five shots that were game-winners.
+Their opponents also have had nine shots on goal — and five of those were game-winners.

 A depleted lineup is partially to blame.

 Nicklas Backstrom, who is on long-term injured reserve, normally sees ice time in overtime.
-So does T.J.
+So do T.J.
 Oshie, Anthony Mantha and Nic Dowd — but all three are out.
-Lars Eller, who is in NHL coronavirus protocols, also missed Tuesday’s game.
+Lars Eller, who is in the NHL’s coronavirus protocols, also missed Tuesday’s game.

-Dowd, Eller and Backstrom are relied upon in the faceoff circle and without them, Washington’s faceoff percentage falters.
-In overtime — an extra frame largely won by the team who can control the puck the best — that’s a recipe for self-inflicted losses.
+Dowd, Eller and Backstrom are relied upon in the faceoff circle, and without them, Washington’s faceoff percentage falters.
+In overtime — an extra frame largely won by the team that controls the puck the best — that’s a recipe for self-inflicted losses.

 But Dowd, Oshie, Mantha and Eller haven’t missed every overtime period.
-When they are in the lineup, Washington has still struggled.
+When they are in the lineup, Washington still has struggled.

 “We have to do a better job at managing the puck,” Laviolette said after the team’s third overtime loss.
 “The whole thing is about puck possession.”

-Carlson acknowledged the Capitals have been getting better as the season has continued, but it is still hard to find the open lane in the offensive zone.
+Carlson acknowledged that the Capitals have been getting better as the season has continued, but they are still having trouble finding the open lane in the offensive zone.

 “When you get in their zone, they are going to have three guys right around the crease and try to keep you on the outside,” Carlson said.
-“It is tough to get in the middle of the ice and get in really good scoring positions against any team and I think we just haven’t buried it.”
+“It is tough to get in the middle of the ice and get in really good scoring positions against any team, and I think we just haven’t buried it.”

 T.J.
 Oshie and Nic Dowd, working to return from injuries, take another step as West Coast trip begins

-In net, Vanecek is 0-4 in overtime, while Samsonov is 0-1 during the three-on-three.
-Opponents’ game-winners have also come in various ways.
+In net, Vanecek is 0-4 in overtime, while Samsonov is 0-1.
+Opponents’ game-winners have come in various ways.

-Overtime goals typically happen when there’s a breakdown that leads to a quick turnover with a two-on-one break the other way.
+Overtime goals typically happen when there’s a breakdown that leads to a quick turnover and a two-on-one break the other way.
 But Washington has seen it all this season.

 Tom Wilson took the majority of the blame in the team’s fourth overtime loss, which came Nov.
 4 when it fell to Florida, 5-4.
-Panthers center Aleksander Barkov stripped Wilson of the puck early, and the Panthers had puck possession for the entirety of the session.
-Wilson was stuck on the ice for two minutes and then the puck went off his stick and in for the game-winner.
+Panthers center Aleksander Barkov stripped Wilson of the puck early, and the Panthers had possession for the entirety of the session.
+Wilson was stuck on the ice for two minutes, and then the puck went off his stick and in for the game-winner.

 “An odd bounce off my stick, but that being said, that sounds like excuses we shouldn’t be making,” Wilson said at the time.
 “We just got to right the ship a little bit and turn it around.”